Hamlabs/ArcticTracker-ESP32/README.md

 A web-client (it is work-in-progress) is here: https://github.com/Hamlabs/ArcticTracker-Webapp.
 This is also contained in the tracker itself to allow configuration using the softAP mode.

 The webserver uses HTTPS (SSL/TLS).
 This is mostly due to restrictions in common web-browsers.
 In the current version, a self-signed certificate is embedded in the code.
 This means that you will need to accept an exception for this certificate in the browser the first time you access the tracker.
-Also, if the private key is embedded into the code, it can (for skilled hackers) be exposed.
+Also, if the private key is embedded into published code, it can (for skilled hackers) be exposed.
 This doesn't affect the authentication scheme though.
-For stronger security you can always build your firmware yourself and be sure to create a new certificate.
+For stronger security consider building your firmware yourself and be sure to create a new certificate.

 ## Building the firmware
 It can be built with *esp-idf* (version 5.0.x) and the *idf.py* tool.
 Follow the instructions to install the *esp-idf* and run the necessary scripts there first to set it up.
 Download the *Arctic Tracker* repository in another directory. cd to this directory and run the following commands to add external components.: